 Cubists, dadaists and surrealists were fascinated by the idea of experimenting with techniques, mediums and messages in a way best described as at once serious and tongue-in-cheek.
 Ever since the turn of the 20th century, the appeal of the collage has not been lost.
-Images and materials (by no means just pieces of paper and glue) can be used and combined in infinitely different ways, while many new possibilities have been presented by the digital age.
-And thus collages are being made up until this very day.
+Images and materials (by no means just pieces of paper and glue) can be used and combined in infinitely different ways, while many new possibilities have been offered by the digital age.
+And thus, collages are being made to this very day.
 Not least by street artists, for whom this appears to be a beloved genre.
-One of the first artists to distinguish himself with collages in public space already back in the eighties, was actually a graffiti writer; the legendary Rammellzee who passed away in 2010.
+One of the first artists to distinguish themselves with collages in public space already back in the eighties, was actually a graffiti writer; the legendary Rammellzee who passed away in 2010.

 Take, for example, one of the works by Pablo Malik Art; a man who’s taking a dive (or doing push ups?) while the Virgin with Child is watching him and while a fighter jet above them is flying out of the picture.
 All this against the background of huge flip flops that contain toes in the form of favelas.
 And what about the sticker made by Zephyr in Brussels (no, not the graffiti legend from New York)?
 Two toddlers with pixel faces that have climbed on the back of a Great Dane, while further down in the adorable landscape a dinosaur breathes fire towards them.
 Seeing that, you cannot but chuckle.